Well Furlong Art and Theatre logo & link to home page

 Christopher Marlowe

-The case for the Stratfordian
+The Case for the Stratfordian

 It is untrue to say that almost nothing is known about the man from Stratford, and I like the man that emerges from what I have read.
 Not a saint, but the picture I have is of a sociable, kind man with the sharpest of wits.
 Also a successful business man.
 The man who wrote the plays knew about human beings, and managed to portray them with reality and love; even many of his villains evoke our sympathy.